yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-customizations.md

       </tbody>
     </table>

-    <p>The images below present how each class will affect the input element.</p>
+    <p>The images below show how each class will affect the input element.</p>

     <img style="width:100%;margin-top:20px;margin-bottom:28px;"
       src="https://raw.githubusercontent.com/writechoiceorg/yuno-images/main/doc/SDKs/webSDK/customization-SDK-defaults/input-default-2.png">

-    <p>The code block below presents an example of how you can customize the input element.
+    <p>The following code block shows an example of how you can customize the input element.
 To use the following code,
-      you need to add it to <code>card</code> when starting the SDK with <code>yuno.startCheckout</code>.</p>
+      you need to add it to <code>card</code> when starting the SDK with <code>yuno.startCheckout</code>:</p>

     <div class="CodeTabs CodeTabs_initial theme-light">
       <div class="CodeTabs-toolbar" role="tablist">